blongworth/python-oceanography-lesson/_episodes/16-Intro-NetCDF.md

 Network Common Data Form (NetCDF) files are in binary format that are platform independent and self-describing (files contain a header and file metadata in the form of name/value attributes).
 This file format was developed by the Unidata project at the University Corporation for Atmospheric Research (UCAR).

 ## Advantages
+* One of the major advantages is that it is self describing
+* It is a binary format, which are more efficient.
+In terms of memory, storing values using numeric formats such as IEEE 754, rather than as text characters, tends to use less memory.
+In addition, binary formats also offer advantages in terms of speed of access.
+Easy to use, compact, machine independent.

 # Storage of netCDF data